straubt1/sentinel-agent-functions/README.md

 # sentinel-agent-functions

-This repository contains an example implementation of custom Sentinel agent functions using Go.
-In other words, leveraging Go code to extend the capabilities of Sentinel policies.
+This repository contains an example implementation of what I am calling "Sentinel Agent Functions".
+The concept here is to leverage Go code to extend the capabilities of Sentinel policies.

 The agent functions are exposed via an HTTP API and can be integrated with HashiCorp Sentinel policies.